aws-samples/awsome-distributed-training/3.test_cases/torchtune/README.md

 ![LLMOps](docs/LLMOps.png)

-1. **Data Preparation**: The journey begins with the collection and preparation of data for training.
-This step is crucial as it involves exploring the data's characteristics, performing necessary cleaning, and applying preprocessing techniques to ensure the data is in the right shape for model training.

-2. **Pretraining the Language Model**: Next, the language model undergoes pretraining on a vast corpus of text data.
+1. **(Continuous) Pretraining the Language Model**: Next, the language model undergoes pretraining on a vast corpus of text data.
 This step can be bypassed if starting with an already pretrained model.
 Pretraining is essential for the model to learn the general patterns and structures of language.
 Refer `torchtitan` test case for the large scale pretraining with the latest techniques such as 3D parallelism and `torch.compile`.

+2. **Instruction Tuning**: The pretrained model is then fine-tuned to cater to specific tasks by updating its parameters with a new dataset.
+This process involves partially retraining the model with samples that exemplify the desired behavior, thus refining the model weights for the particular application.

-3. **Fine-Tuning**: The pretrained model is then fine-tuned to cater to specific tasks by updating its parameters with a new dataset.
+3. **Aligment**: The pretrained model is then fine-tuned to cater to specific tasks by updating its parameters with a new dataset.
 This process involves partially retraining the model with samples that exemplify the desired behavior, thus refining the model weights for the particular application.

 4. **Evaluation**: Evaluating the LLM's performance is a critical step.
 It involves using various metrics to assess the model's accuracy and effectiveness.
 This step is vital for validating new techniques and objectively comparing different model releases.